zaneschepke/wgtunnel/README.md

 <div align="left">

-This is an alternative Android Application for [WireGuard](https://www.wireguard.com/) with added features.
-Built using the [wireguard-android](https://github.com/WireGuard/wireguard-android) library and [Jetpack Compose](https://developer.android.com/jetpack/compose), this application was inspired by the official [WireGuard Android](https://github.com/WireGuard/wireguard-android) app.
+This is an alternative Android Application for [WireGuard](https://www.wireguard.com/) and [Amnezia Wireguard](https://github.com/amnezia-vpn/amneziawg-go) with added features.
+Built using the [wireguard-android](https://github.com/WireGuard/wireguard-android) and library and [Jetpack Compose](https://developer.android.com/jetpack/compose), this application was inspired by the official [WireGuard Android](https://github.com/WireGuard/wireguard-android) app.